Discharge Conditions: How to Request Review

 Will sexual trauma or other mentall illness change my discharge condition?

 In August 2017, the Kurta Memo took the liberal consideration standard of Hagel one step further.
 It expanded protections to include the invisible wounds of mental illness and sexual trauma.
 This means that Boards must now give veterans a reasonable opportunity for relief when the misconduct that led to discharge was the result of mental illness or sexual trauma.
 Under Kurta, a veteran's testimony alone can establish the existence of a mental health condition.
+The Kurta Memo also instructed the Review Boards to ask four questions when considering upgrade applications:

 Am I eligible for legal help with this process?